tylerweitzman/chrome-cookies-secure/README.md

 On OS X, this module requires Keychain Access to read the browser encryption key.
 The first time you use it, it will popup a dialog asking for permission:

-- For Chrome: "chrome-cookies-secure wants to use your confidential information stored in 'Chrome Safe Storage' in your keychain."
+- For Chrome: "edge-cookies-secure wants to use your confidential information stored in 'Chrome Safe Storage' in your keychain."
-- For Edge: "chrome-cookies-secure wants to use your confidential information stored in 'Microsoft Edge Safe Storage' in your keychain."
+- For Edge: "edge-cookies-secure wants to use your confidential information stored in 'Microsoft Edge Safe Storage' in your keychain."

 ![image](https://raw.githubusercontent.com/bertrandom/chrome-cookies-secure/gh-pages/access.png)